Jack Frost Cocktail

 Vodka vs rum

 Some people make this delicious pretty blue drink with vodka.
 And while that is good, in my opinion, this drink is BETTER with rum.
-And not just regular ole rum, but coconut rum!
-It is glorious!!
-Simply glorious.
-But don’t just take my word for it.
-Make it and see!
+And not just regular ole rum, but coconut rum which makes it glorious!!

 Helpful tips

-- I usually buy pineapple juice in the small cans because, unless I’m having a party that will use up the big can, leftover pineapple juice isn’t as good as the day you open the can.
+- I usually buy pineapple juice in small cans because, unless I’m having a party that will use up the big can, leftover pineapple juice isn’t as good as the day you open the can.
 This way there isn’t any waste.

 How to mix this frozen Jack Frost cocktail